proenterprise/yeenvoice/docs/payments.rst

 The Payments list page displays a summary of all payments once they have been received.
 Payments are recorded in two ways:

-1. **Automatic payment**: If your client has paid you via any of Invoice Ninja’s 45+ payment partners, the payment will be automatically recorded in the Payments list.
-You will be notified by Invoice Ninja on your Dashboard page in the Payments table, and also via email (if you have chosen the relevant notification setting on the Settings / Notifications page).
+1. **Automatic payment**: If your client has paid you via any of Yeenvoice’s 45+ payment partners, the payment will be automatically recorded in the Payments list.
+You will be notified by Yeenvoice on your Dashboard page in the Payments table, and also via email (if you have chosen the relevant notification setting on the Settings / Notifications page).
-2. **Manual payment**: If your client has paid you via cash, check, bank transfer, credit card or any other payment system not linked to Invoice Ninja, you will need to enter the payment manually on the Payments / Create page.
+2. **Manual payment**: If your client has paid you via cash, check, bank transfer, credit card or any other payment system not linked to Yeenvoice, you will need to enter the payment manually on the Payments / Create page.

 Whether automatic or manual entry, the Payments list page presents an overview of all payments received in a user-friendly table format.
 Now, we’ll take you through the various columns in the Payments table from left to right: